!link rel="stylesheet" href="../tyokalut/mfglabsiconset/css/mfglabs_iconset.css">

-The Committee of Finlandssvensk Ecumenism (Swedish-speaking)
+Section of Finlandssvensk Ecumenism (Swedish-speaking)

 On the top of the Council’s decision-making body is the General Assembly, which assembles twice a year.
 The decisions are made by the member Churches and Communities.
 The Executive Committee is elected by the General Assembly.
 The Chair of the Executive committee is also the Chair of FEC.
 The General Secretary of the Council is also elected by the General Assembly for five years’ period.

 In its series of the FEC publishes a wide range of ecumenically oriented material.